stripe/stripe-dotnet/readme.md

-#### stripe.net
+## stripe.net

-If you are interested in stripe.net pro, please contact me directly at jaymedavis@gmail.com.
-The pro version will add additional tooling and priority support.
+I am no longer using semantic naming in this project.
+I do not want to have a 17.0 version of stripe.net.
+From now on, major changes will be a major release, and minor changes will be a minor release.
+If you want to know details of each, you can review the release notes.

-##**If you would like to submit a pull request.**
+###**If you would like to submit a pull request.**
 First, thank you!
 It is a lot of work to learn someone else's codebase, so I appreciate it.
 Here are a few things that would help me out:
 * Do not submit pull requests for more than one fix.
 Keep them small and focused.
 * Please code review yourself.
 There are a lot of pull requests with typos and mistakes.
 Don't worry, we all do it.
 But a code review of yourself will help. :)